harttraveller/RDS/README.md

 # RDS
-Reddit Data Scraper [RDS]: A program to scrape historical text data from reddit.
+Reddit Data Scraper [RDS]: A program to scrape historical data from reddit.

+### Description

+The required inputs to generate a dataset are:
+- subreddit
+- date range
+- dataset export path
+- dataset export type (currently supports csv, xlsx)
+- daily post limit

+The fields of data for each post currently included in a generated dataset are:

+- Author
+- Post date
+- UTC creation datetime
+- Post ID
+- Number of comments
+- Upvotes
+- Subreddit
+- Post title
+- Upvote ratio
+- Post URL
+- Downvotes
+- Controversiality

 ### Dependencies

+### Quickstart

 ### Notes
 *Downvotes*: Because downvotes are not actually given, downvotes are calculated using the number of upvotes and the upvote ratio.
 Often this calculation results in a non-integer value, thus, one should not treat downvotes as exact, as they are often rounded from float values.